-Every agency submitting a TIR that is:
+Every agency submitting a request for a Technology Investment that is:

-- An investment of \$500,000 or more or

-- Critical in nature to State operations or

-- Significant risk of adverse consequences to the State of Nevada

-will make a presentation to the Nevada IT Strategic Planning committee.
-During the biennial budget session, this committee will submit its recommendations to the Governor regarding the prioritization and inclusion of IT projects in the biennial budget.
+- An investment of \$500,000 in value or more, or - Critical in nature to State operations, or - Significant risk of adverse consequences to the State of Nevada must present its project to the Nevada IT Strategic Planning Committee (ITSPC).
+During the biennial budget session, this committee will submit its recommendations to the Governor's Finance Office regarding the prioritization and inclusion of IT projects in the biennial budget.